ysun98/Contributions/CONTRIBUTING.md

 will be posted to the issue you created in this repository.

-Note that pushes to non-default branches (`master` is usually the default branches, unless you have set it to be something different) are ignored.
+Note that pushes to non-default branches (`master` is usually the default branch, unless you have set it to be something different) are ignored.

 If you do not want a build to occur on each push, temporarily remove the